Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure robust security and data protection for enterprise customers.
-See security details.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+For more details, visit the Secure Features page.
+Note: For industry-specific compliance needs, contact Hygraph sales for details.

 Who can benefit from using Hygraph?